No-Woman-No-Work/Glitter-Vue/README.md

 ![input](https://user-images.githubusercontent.com/50715363/216122456-a706d9cc-5c74-4b36-ab57-6801f8742725.png)

 ## Background
-It is a good time to create an alternative platform to Twitter given the situation that Twitter is going through.
-We believe that this is an ideal project to boost our backend and frontend skills to meet the needs and provide value.
+Given the situation that Twitter is going throught, it is a good time to create an alternative platform to Twitter.
+We believe that this is an ideal project to boost our backend and frontend skills, meet this current need and provide value.

 ## Design and Architecture
 Flitter is a web application developed with a cutting-edge technology stack.
 It consists of a backend built with Node.js, Express, and MongoDB, and a frontend developed with Javascript and the Vue 3 framework.